mwenge/defender/README.md

 There were four versions of the game released:
 White Label, Blue Label, Green Label, and Red Label, in that order.
-Each release was a circuit board with the compiled code split across a number of different ROM chips, also referred to as 'ICs'.
+Each release was a circuit board with the assembled code split across a number of different ROM chips, also referred to as 'ICs'.
 This image of the Red Label ROM board from [Scott Tunstall's site](https://www.robotron-2084.co.uk/techwilliamshardwareid.html) gives you an